UK Stocks-Factors to watch on Sept. 9

-LONDON, Sept 9 (Reuters) - Britain’s FTSE 100 futures contract edged down by 0.2 percent on Tuesday, with the cash market also set for a weaker open.
+LONDON, Sept 9 (Reuters) - Britain’s FTSE 100 index is seen opening down by about 18 points, or 0.3 percent lower, on Tuesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index fell by 0.3 percent, or 20.33 points, to 6,834.77 points on Monday.